neerajwadhwa/flight_search/README.md

 # flight_search

-A simple search APIs for searching flights data in local JSON file, made it for learning Node.js
+Simple search APIs for searching flights data in local JSON file, made it for learning Node.js